-I’ve concluded that by adapting the true Mediterranean Diet so that it also maintains the alkaline pH balance in the body, you have the perfect diet for skin and overall health.
+I’ve concluded that by adapting the true Mediterranean Diet so that it also does not require the body to neutralize the slightly acid pH created from digesting certain foods, you have the perfect diet for skin and overall health.

-I consider it the "magic wand" for natural health promotion.
+I consider it the "magic wand" to promote our own natural health and vitality.

 I outlined the Mediterranean Food Pyramid in my last blog post.
-In this post, I'm going to explain an Alkaline Diet.
+In this post, I'm going to explain the concept of an Alkaline Diet.

 How does an Alkaline Diet work?